priyakalot/affective-computing-nlu/betterlistener/data/nlu.md

 - Fantastic!
 - I'm happy I could help
 - That's amazing
-- joy
-- exhiliration
-- pleasure
-- elation
-- ecstacy
-- contentment
-- delight
-- happiness
-- awe
-- wonderment
-- excitement
-- warmth
-- laughter
-- cheer
-- gratitude
-- exuberance
-- bliss
-- exultation
-- love
-- joys
-- amazement
-- smiles
-- adoration
-- jubilation
-- joyfully
+- You're a joy
+- It's a joy to talk to you
+- This is exhilirating
+- I'm pleased
+- I am so pleased
+- I'm elated to hear that!
+- I'm ecstatic about this!
+- I am content
+- I hope you are content with this
+- That's delightful
+- You're delightful
+- I'm delighted
+- I hope I contribute to your happiness
+- be happy!
+- stay positive!
+- I am happy for you
+- i am in awe of you
+- i am in wonder at your achievements
+- this is exciting!
+- isn't this exciting?
+- i'm so very excited!
+- I'm feeling warmth
+- laughter is the best medicine
+- hahaha
+- L O L
+- I love to hear you laugh
+- cheer up
+- I'm feeling cheery
+- You seem more cheerful
+- Let's be cheerful
+- Thank you!
+- I am grateful
+- I feel exuberant!
+- This is bliss
+- Such bliss!
+- How blissful...
+- we can exult
+- you are loved
+- I love hearing about this
+- I love you
+- I love how much progress you've made
+- These are the joys of life
+- You are amazing.
+- Oh good
+- You're smiling!
+- Your smile makes me smile
+- you are adorable
+- I adore you
+- I feel jubilation
+- Let's act joyfully

 ## intent:trust